-Graduate from the School of Arts and Architecture of Paris, @petite_boheme is a French artist who develops a feminine and feminist eroticism in her lean and refined drawings.
+Graduate from the School of Arts and Architecture of Paris, @petite_boheme is a French artist who develops a feminine and feminist women’s erotica with minimalistic and refined drawings.
 Her modern vision of female sexuality is an inspiring call for women to enjoy their bodies and sex lives freely.
 Discussion with the woman behind the art!

 Initially, I wanted to go back to drawing of living models (drawing of nude) that I had the chance to practice during my art studies.

 And so, I started to publish my drawings on social media and success followed.

 Little by little, my drawings became more sensual, and more raw, the public was asking for more … men and women alike!

 Then as I got to do more and more exhibitions and collaborations, this hobby became a full-time activity in itself.

 I am fascinated by a lot of painters ranging from classic art like Ingres, Klimt, Schiele to more contemporary art.
 In this regard, I recommend reading Philippe Grimbert’s book “Le Sexe” which explores the representation of sexuality through the history of arts, it is fascinating!

 In music, here are my top 10 favorite “erotic” songs (disorderly): Marvin Gaye’s “Sexual Healing”, Prince’s “Kiss”, Franck Ocean’s “Thinking about you”, Jai Paul’s “Jasmin”, Lo-Fang’s “Light Year”, Air’s “Playground Love”, Tame impala’s “The less i know the better”, obviously Gainsbourg with “Je t’aime, moi non plus”, Bashung and her “Madame Reve”, and to conclude with a woman: Missy Elliot with “Work it”.